brandonpittman/site/content/posts/on-the-domains-of-life.md

 description: Meaningful terms for the various areas of our life helps us map where things go and how to decide what next to do.
 ---

 Recently, I've been trying to wrangle the different areas of my life for the purposes of task/time management.
-The goal was inspired by Oliver Burkeman's <amazon name="4000 weeks">_4,000 Weeks_</amazon>, where he suggests drafting 4–5 domains of life and each day choosing the most impactful thing you can do relating to each one.
+The goal was inspired by Oliver Burkeman's <Amazon name="4000 weeks">_4,000 Weeks_</Amazon>, where he suggests drafting 4–5 domains of life and each day choosing the most impactful thing you can do relating to each one.
 To that end, I thought of the following domains in English:

 - Home life
 - Work